 Have students bring in the circular objects the day before and place them in stations around the room, then have students rotate through.

 Have a student model the procedure of measuring the diameter and circumference before all students engage in the activity.

 When all groups have completed the measurements and calculations, conduct a whole-class discussion.
 Rather than having students present each individual object, record each group’s average on the board.
 Discuss the averages and note any interesting findings.
 Also be sure to discuss the relationship between a circle’s diameter and its radius.
-The radius of a circle is 2 times the diameter or the diameter is half of the radius.
-Additionally, since there is a relationship between radius and diameter, you can also use the formula C = 2πr, since the radius is twice the diameter.
+The diameter of

 Why is it important to measure more than one circular object?
 (SMP 6)

 Did the outlier come from a measurement or calculation error?
 (SMP 6) The teacher may wish to point out that when cullecting real-life data, not every outlier is a mistake.